erinvdoyle/instatrip/README.md

 - Explanation

 # Future Features
-- A login system to store a user's previously generated cities
+- A login system to store the user's previously generated cities
 - A trip log and diary to record previous travel experiences
 - Flexible departure locations rather than the default setting of Dublin airport
 - An explanded list of European destinations